hunttolby/budget-divvy/README.md

 Now for any dependencies needed with the server run

 `mix deps.get`

+Then get node dependencies

+`cd assets && npm install`

+Then navigate back to the phx_budget folder

+`cd ..`

+Now we need the postgres database built.
+Build it by running..

+`mix ecto.create`

+Next, we create the transaction table in the database by running..

+`mix ecto.migrate`

 Great, the back end server is ready to go!
 In the same folder (phx-budget), get it started by running..